-Prior to this study, to meet the permanently fixed lock installation requirements for TSR Level 1, sea container transportation, the LSP's only option was to provide a modified sea container with a permanently installed/welded lockbox, containing a shielded lock with a unique key.
+Before this study, to meet the permanently fixed lock installation requirements for TSR Level 1, sea container transportation, the LSP's only option was to provide a modified sea container with a permanently installed/welded lockbox, containing a shielded lock with a unique key.
 This solution is still a requirement for the study, but the installation should be completed by the owner/provider of the container to ensure no liability for unauthorized modifications arises.
 Lockbox containers are often used for stationary container storage where additional security is needed and where the containers are rarely transported.
-The use of a lockbox on containers intended for road transport is a viable solution when used in conjunction with other measures to improve container protection and achieve TSR level 1.
+A lockbox on containers intended for road transport is a viable solution when used with other measures to improve container protection and achieve TSR level 1.